oliviermirat/ZebraZoomDocumentation/docs/behaviorAnalysis/zebrafishRolloverDetection.md

 ## Step 6: Analyze results:

-From the main menu of the GUI, fourth row ("Analyze Behavior"), you can click on "Analyze ZebraZoom's output".
+From the main menu of the GUI, click on "Zebrafish rollover analysis" from the main menu of the GUI (from the fourth row: "Analyze Behavior"), and then click on "Compare zebrafish populations based on rollover detection".
 After choosing the videos you want to include in your analysis, choose "Compare populations with kinematic parameters".
 In the last tab of the kinematic parameters visualization ("All kinematic parameters"), you will be able to find four different parameters characterizing rollover detection:
 - numberOfRolloverFrames : number of frames detected as rollover in the bout
 - rolloverProbabilitiesSum : sum of all probabilities of a frame being a rollover for all frames of the bout
 - numberOfRolloverFramesNormalized : numberOfRolloverFrames / number of frames in the bout